Millicom: Honduras

 Tigo launched in 2004 to replace the former national brand CELTEL.
 It is now the leading mobile service provider in a country of eight million, with an estimated 4.8 million customers.
 Its mobile market share is placed at 66 percent.
 Tigo Honduras also offers broadband, cable, business, satellite, and financial services.
 Millicom equity holding is 66.7 percent.

 Paraguay

 Millicom provides mobile and cable and other fixed services in Paraguay through various subsidiaries which it fully owns.
 Millicom has operated in Paraguay since 1992 and is now the largest mobile operator with 3.8 million subscribers from a population of 6.7 million (World Bank 2012).
 Tigo Home has become market leader for pay TV and fixed broadband services since its launch in 2014, alongside Millicom's first DTH satellite service.
 Tigo's mobile market share is 56.4 percent.
-Tigo Paraguay has exclusive rights to broadcast Paraguay’s national league championship games through 2023, and has exclusive sponsorship rights in telecommunications for the Paraguayan National Soccer Team through 2023.
+Tigo Paraguay has exclusive rights to broadcast Paraguay's national league championship games through 2023, and has exclusive sponsorship rights in telecommunications for the Paraguayan National Soccer Team through 2023.
 Millicom equity holding is 100 percent.

-Exclusive Channels of Tigo TV Paraguay

-Tigo Sports

-Launched in 1994 as a Pay TV Channel and Digital sports content provider, this was the first sports media launched in all operations in Millicom.
-Originally known as Teledeportes Paraguay, a sports producing company that evolved into broadcast of events and programs 24/7.
-Its headquarters named "Tigo Sports Media House" is based in Fernando de la Mora and is among the best equipped studios in the region with 2 studios of 400 sq mts.
-Tigo Sports owns its own fleet of OB Vans and has over 150 employees.

-Sports rights that were part of the grid included: